-1 this section) does not meet these established standards.
-In such cases, the 2 buffer may be reduced by one-third the difference between the required 3 buffer and the larger of the two adjacent buffers.
-4 Adjacency in this situation shall be defined as being within 50 feet of the 5 side property lines.
-If there is only clearing on one side of the proposed activity within 50 feet of the side property line, then the buffer can be 6 7 reduced as described above.
-8 (c) Shoreline Buffer Reductions.
-Shoreline buffers may be administratively 9 modified as outlined below: 10 (i) Where a legally established road or railway, or other type of 11 continuous development crosses or extends along a shoreline or 12 critical area buffer and is wider than 20 feet, the Shoreline Administrator may approve a modification of the 13 14 minimum required buffer width to the waterward edge of the 15 improved continuous development provided the upland side of the continuous development area: 16 17 (A) Does not provide additional protection of the shoreline waterbody or stream; and 18 19 (B) Provides little (less than 20%) to no biological, geological, 20 or hydrological buffer functions relating to the riparian and upland portions of the buffer.
-21 22 (ii) Standard Buffer Reduction.
-Reductions of up to 75% of the 23 standard required buffer may be approved if the applicant 24 demonstrates to the satisfaction of the Shoreline Administrator that a mitigation plan developed by a qualified professional pursuant to 25 26 PMC 29.01.510 (13) indicates that enhancing the buffer (by removing invasive plants or impervious surfaces, planting native 27 vegetation, installing habitat features, or other means) will result in 28 29 a reduced buffer that functions at a higher level than the existing 30 standard buffer.
-31 (8)Allowed uses in Fish and Wildlife Habitat Areas and stream buffers: 32 Roads, bridges, and utilities.
-Road, bridge, and utility maintenance, repair, (a) and construction may be permitted across a Fish and Wildlife Habitat 33 34 Conservation Area and/or buffers under the following conditions: It is demonstrated to the Shoreline Administrator that there are no 35 (i) 36 alternative routes that can be reasonably used to achieve the 37 proposed development;
+Adjacency in this situation shall be defined as being within 50 feet of the side property lines.
+If there is only clearing on one side of the proposed activity within 50 feet of the side property line, then the buffer can be reduced as described above.

+- (c) Shoreline Buffer Reductions.
+Shoreline buffers may be administratively modified as outlined below: - (i) Where a legally established road or railway, or other type of continuous development crosses or extends along a shoreline or critical area buffer and is wider than 20 feet, the Shoreline Administrator may approve a modification of the minimum required buffer width to the waterward edge of the improved continuous development provided the upland side of the continuous development area: - (A) Does not provide additional protection of the shoreline waterbody or stream; and - (B) Provides little (less than 20%) to no biological, geological, or hydrological buffer functions relating to the riparian and upland portions of the buffer. - (ii) Standard Buffer Reduction.
+Reductions of up to 75% of the standard required buffer may be approved if the applicant demonstrates to the satisfaction of the Shoreline Administrator that a mitigation plan developed by a qualified professional pursuant to PMC 29.01.510 (13) indicates that enhancing the buffer (by removing invasive plants or impervious surfaces, planting native vegetation, installing habitat features, or other means) will result in a reduced buffer that functions at a higher level than the existing standard buffer.

-2 (11) The activity will have minimum adverse impact to the Fish and Wildlife Habitat Conservation Area; 3 4 (iii) The activity will not significantly degrade surface or groundwater; and 5 6 7 (iv) The intrusion into the Fish and Wildlife Habitat Conservation Area and its buffers is fully mitigated to achieve no net loss of ecological functions.
-8 9 (b) ed park or recreational access to a Fish and Wildlife Habitat Area r stream buffers, provided that all of the following are satisfied: 10 11 12 (i) The access is part of a public park or a recreational resort development that is dependent on the access for its location and recreational function; 13 14 (ii) The access is limited to the minimum necessary to accomplish the recreational function; and 15 16 (iii) The intrusion is fully mitigated to achieve no net loss of ecological functions.
-17 18 19 20 21 (c) functi Exam impact uses and activities that are consistent with the purpose and on of the stream setback and do not detract from its integrity. ples of low-impact uses and activities include removal of noxious ation and stormwater management facilities such as grass-lined s.
-22 (9) Addit ional Pr rotection Measures: 23 24 25 (a) provio orary and permanent erosion and sedimentation controls shall be ded to prevent the introduction of sediments or pollutants to bodies or watercourses within the habitat area.
-26 27 28 29 30 (b) of the advers ing and grading shall be limited to that necessary for establishment use or development and shall be conducted to avoid significant se impacts and minimize the alteration of the volume, rate, or crature of freshwater flows to or within the habitat area and any required by this section.
-31 32 (c) - roposed development shall not discharge hazardous substances to the area that would have significant adverse impacts on that area.
-33 34 (d) n flows shall be protected from changes to the normal flow, crature, turbidity, and discharge to the maximum extent practicable.
+- (8) Allowed uses in Fish and Wildlife Habitat Areas and stream buffers: - (a) Roads, bridges, and utilities.
+Road, bridge, and utility maintenance, repair, and construction may be permitted across a Fish and Wildlife Habitat Conservation Area and/or buffers under the following conditions: - It is demonstrated to the Shoreline Administrator that there are no alternative routes that can be reasonably used to achieve the proposed development; - (ii) The activity will have minimum adverse impact to the Fish and Wildlife Habitat Conservation Area; - (iii) The activity will not significantly degrade surface or groundwater;and - (iv) The intrusion into the Fish and Wildlife Habitat Conservation Area and its buffers is fully mitigated to achieve no net loss of ecological functions. - (b) Limited park or recreational access to a Fish and Wildlife Habitat Area and/or stream buffers, provided that all of the following are satisfied: - The access is part of a public park or a recreational resort development that is dependent on the access for its location and recreational function; - (ii) The access is limited to the minimum necessary to accomplish the recreational function; and - (iii) The intrusion is fully mitigated to achieve no net loss of ecological functions. - (c) Low-impact uses and activities that are consistent with the purpose and function of the stream setback and do not detract from its integrity.
+Examples of low-impact uses and activities include removal of noxious vegetation and stormwater management facilities such as grass-lined swales. - (9) Additional Protection Measures: - (a) Temporary and permanent erosion and sedimentation controls shall be provided to prevent the introduction of sediments or pollutants to waterbodies or watercourses within the habitat area. - (b) Clearing and grading shall be limited to that necessary for establishment of the use or development and shall be conducted to avoid significant adverse impacts and minimize the alteration of the volume, rate, or